ksu-cs-textbooks/cis300/content/appendix/vs/submitting.md

 7. Make sure all of your ".cs" files are present in the GitHub repository, and that they contain the code you want.
 (If you have removed or renamed any files, the original files may still be in the repository; however, they shouldn't be in the solution, and therefore shouldn't interfere with the program's execution.)

-8. Submit the URL of this commit by following Step 4 above.
+8. Submit the URL of this commit by following Step 3 of the assignment submission process given above.